-Don’t see how you can get six pack abs or definition unless you are following the meal plan 95% of the time.
-I learned this after the fact.
-Yes – I would have a cheat meal or two every week and enjoy a couple beers too.
-I’m always doing a Beachbody program so there is no down time from my social life.
+I don’t see how you can get six pack abs or definition unless you are following the meal plan 95% of the time.
+Yes – I would have a cheat meal or two every week and enjoy a couple of beers too.
 As long as I’m working out/being active 5 days a week and eating well 90ish% of the time then that’s all good with me.

 What I Liked

-Workouts were only 30 – 50 minutes long.
-Less stress on the joints as there is almost no jumping/high impact or complex moves like in P90X and Insanity.
+Workouts were 30 – 50 minutes long.
+Less stress on the joints as there is almost no jumping/high impact moves like in P90X and Insanity.
 Body Beast is really just about building and bulking up major muscle groups by lifting heavy weights in a stationary position.

 What I Didn’t Like